-Draw your lettering out in pencil on the graph paper.
+Draw your lettering out in pencil on the knitter's graph paper.
 Block letters are easy and may be constructed readily on a grid.
-For example, sketch around a 10-by-10 square grid on your paper.
-Then using the pencil impose a letter inside the square.
-For example, if you want to make a B, draw the letter around the inside of the square.
-Make the letter take up the entire 10-block-grid in each direction.
-Then color in the squares around the letter until you have a block letter B that you like.
-Proceed in this manner until you have all your letters designed.
+Know that every rectangle on the graph paper represents one stitch.
+Try to draw the letters so their outlines follow the lines on the paper.
+Color the squares around the with one color and the squares around it a contrasting color.
+Proceed in this manner until you have designed all the letters you need for your project.
 Remember to leave a blank space or two between letters.
 If you are knitting a long word, make sure there are enough stitches in your work for them all to fit.
-A long word may take up the length of a scarf rather than the width.

 Locate the area of your knitting pattern where you want to place your letters.
 If the edges of your hat or scarf are knitted in a ribbed pattern, you would want to place the letters above the ribbing.
 Count the number of stitches from your letter design and divide by two.
 If you are making one letter and the letter takes up 10 squares, then you would start the letter five stitches from the center line of your project.

 When you reach the stitches in the pattern that correspond with the letter squares on your paper pattern, knit or purl them in a contrasting color yarn.
 To give extra dimension to the letters, purl when you would normally knit and vice-versa.
 This makes the letters stand out against the stockinette stitch background, and can also be executed in the same yarn color as the background for a more subtle look.
 Some people refer to these as "mystery letters" or "hidden letters" because they are visible by texture instead of bold coloring.